maintaina/containers/base/README.md

 ### Variants

+- base:latest-runtime php cli runtime only, openSUSE Leap 15.3 with PHP 7.4
-- php cli runtime only
+- base81:latest-runtime php cli runtime only, openSUSE Tumbleweed with PHP 8.1
+- base:latest-apache is base:latest-runtime with apache webserver and mod_php
-- with apache webserver and mod_php
+- base81:latest-apache is base81:latest-runtime with apache webserver and mod_php
-- with php-fpm
+- with php-fpm TBD

 ### Example deployments